-Dear Mr. Clark,
+Dear Mrs. Jones,

-The Pennsylvania Department of Labor & Industry, or Department, has approved the Northwest Region_Workforce Innovation and Opportunity Act, or WIOA, Program Year, or PY, 2021-2024 plan with conditions.
+The Pennsylvania Department of Labor & Industry, or Department, has approved the Northwest Region Workforce Innovation and Opportunity Act (WIOA) Program Year (PY) 2021-2024 plan modification with conditions.
 Please see a copy of the "conditions" attached.
-A regional plan and its associated local plans must be fully compliant with all federal and state statutes, regulations, policies, and grant agreements to receive full approval by the Department.
-Currently, the Department is coordinating with representatives of the Northwest and West Central areas to finalize components of these local areas' WIOA plans.
-Upon acceptance of all required items by the Department, the regional plan and its associated local plans will be fully ratified.

-Per WIOA, this conditional approval extends to the local plans associated with the local workforce development areas that comprise the planning region.
-Such approval is effective through the end of the calendar year (i.e., December 31, 2021).
+A regional plan modification, and its associated local plan modifications, must be fully compliant with all federal and state statutes, regulations, policies, and grant agreements to receive full approval by the Department.
+Per WIOA, this conditional approval extends to the local plan modifications associated with the local workforce development areas that comprise the planning region.
 The Northwest Region is composed of the following local workforce development areas:

-- Northwest Local Workforce Investment Area - West Central Workforce Development Area
+- Northwest Local Workforce Development Area - West Central Local Workforce Development Area